mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 She didn't respond.

 "What are you doing with hae?!"
 I yelled, pulling my nather's spear arm, but she shoved me away saying nothing to me.
-Behind me, Laen and Boon were growling had stopped, but their gazes were trained uneasily on the guardians as they ebbed into the darkness.
-I tried to calm them with my hand, but their trust in this place had been drained.
-I had very little time to rebuild it.
+Behind me, Boon snarled at my nather.
+Laen snorted to her, trying to calm her down, and I raised my hand to reassure Boon that everything was okay.
+But she trusted neither of us.
+She darted off toward Setre, kicking up dirt and twigs as she flew past me.
+Laen hesitated, glancing at me to look for guidance, but I gave him none.
+He decided for himself that he had to follow after Boon.

-I watched the guardians' light dance into the darkness, remembered that same dance in the amber lights of Pomri's captors.
-It was that same chaotic pattern I saw in Melna's escape and Kipnu's battle, of people trying to see through the darkness, blindly clutching to the first sign of hope.
-I felt the pain of losing all of them: cuts so deep they filled my spirit and bled together.
+I watched them disappear into the night after Setre, looked back at the guardians' light ebb into the darkness.
+I felt history repeat itself in a different hues.
+It was the same pattern in Pomri's capture, in Fajro's plan, in Lissa's form.
+A pattern of people trying to see through the darkness, blindly taking everything they can - even other people.
+I felt the pain of all who were lost in it: like cuts that bled together.
+Like kanosin and blood.

 A hand fell upon my shoulder.
 "Quite the ruler, isn't she?" said Ramne.

 I turned around, tripping over a rock in the darkness.
-I looked for Laen and Boon, but they were several paces away, eating something they had found on the ground.
-I had no doubt it was his doing.
+I looked for Laen and Boon, but they were long gone.

-"I must admit: when I was the leader of her faction, I didn't think much of her.
-But then Casra ran off with you to Rudjan and all the rage she hid inside of her came out.
+"I must admit: when I was the leader of her faction, I didn't think much of Setre.
+But when Casra ran off with you to Rudjan, all the rage she hid inside of her came out.
 Must be something in that Holragi blood."

 "Go away," I said, shrugging him off and hiding my fear.
 "I don't have time."